scpeters/ihmc_ros_core/ihmc_ros_common/IHMCNetworking.md

 # IHMCNetworkParameters File

-Many of the various components of the IHMC Robotics software architecture require a networking configuration for different pieces to talk to each other.
-From a high level overview, a typical IHMC setup has three primary components, and for the sake of simplicity all node should use the same configuration (with a slight caveat on the logger configuration, more on that later):
+The various components of the IHMC Robotics software architecture require a networking configuration for different pieces to talk to each other.
+From a high level overview, a typical IHMC setup has three primary components, and for the sake of simplicity all of these processes/components should use the same configuration (with a possible slight caveat on the logger configuration, more on that later).
+The components are:

 1. The robot control algorithm
 2. The IHMC Network Processor; this is a non-realtime node used for things high-level behaviors, the networked API endpoints, and vision.
 ROS messages are received here and translated in to commands for the controller